Better Market Street Project

 - Extending existing transit-only lane east from Third to Main Street - the segment of Market with the most transit service - and making it Muni-only (taxis and non-Muni buses will no longer be allowed)

-- Installing painted safety zones at eight intersections to make crossing the street safer
+- Installing painted safety zones at eight intersections to make crossing the street safer – Completed, January 2020

-- Adding bicycle intersection improvements at Eighth, Page, Battery, and Valencia streets
+- Adding bicycle intersection improvements at Eighth, Page, Battery, and Valencia streets – Completed, January 2020

-Traffic changes as part of Quick-Build:
+Traffic Changes and Impacts of Quick-Build:

 Car-Free Market Street: Frequently Asked Questions